Today, on July 27, Ukraine is celebrating the Day of Christianization of Kievan Rus.

 - Christianity started spreading all over Kievan Rus long before the official date of Baptizing of Rus.
 Prince Volodymyr’s grandmother Olga was the first ruler of Rus to convert to Christianity in the middle of 10th century.
 Moreover, even before 988, the year of the baptism of Rus, many Kiev residents have embraced Christianity by Byzantine model.

-- Political strengthening of the state required adoption of a single faith.
-Eastern Christianity, being attractive because of in the aspect of mutual integrity of religious and secular power.
+- Political strengthening of the state required the adoption of a single faith.
+Eastern Christianity, being attractive because of in the aspect of the mutual integrity of religious and secular power.
 Prince Volodymyr chose Christianity and converted the entire nation to Christianity.